Tsukiyo22/kubejsscripts/README.md

 # kubejsscripts
 Where I will upload my Kubejs scripts for modpacks I work on.

+Feel free to download and upload to ..\minecraft\Instances\Brink Of War\kubejs\server_scripts.
+For a better runtime use a subfolder in server_scripts with all the .js files in the subfolder.

+Open your game OR /reload within the game to enable the scripts

 # Brink Logistics v2 Framework

 ## Overview